 Following the two species of possum, the Grey-headed flying fox is the most common mammal in Sydney.
 Generally, the flying fox is a migrant species that follows the available resources, but over the last few decades, the Grey-headed flying fox has established a number of permanent camps in Australia’s cities.

 In Sydney, a permanent camp existed at the Royal Botanic gardens, until the gardens initiated a controversial policy to remove the bats in order to preserve the trees that the bats were slowly decimating.

-The Centennial park is also a good place to spot the microbats.
+Centennial Park is also a good place to spot the microbats.
 In contrast to the large flying foxes, the microbats are tiny creatures, with a wingspan the size of your hand.